Code-Institute-Submissions/MS1-Redbog-Renewables/README.md

 ### **Wireframes** ###

 The Skeleton of the project design was built utilising [Figma](https://www.figma.com/design-systems/).
 A detailed design breakdown can be seen [here.](README_images/design_breakdown.png)
 The overall basic design breakpoints can be seen below:

 ![Image](assets/images/README_images/wireframe_colour.png)

-The indicvaidual wireframes can be seen by following the links below:
+The individual wireframes can be seen by following the links below:
 - [Link]
 - [Link]
 - [Link]